Sirihegde02/Brain-Tumor-Classification/README.md

 # Brain Tumor Lightweight Classifier (LEAD-CNN-inspired)

-A comprehensive brain tumor classification system that reproduces the LEAD-CNN baseline and creates a 10× lighter model using knowledge distillation techniques.
+A comprehensive brain tumor classification system that reproduces the LEAD-CNN baseline and delivers a lightweight LightNetV2 student distilled from the teacher.

 ## 🎯 Project Overview